 How will you be billed or charged?
 Hourly rate?
 Flat fee?
 Does your tax preparer require a retainer, or a certain amount of money to be paid up front by you?
 Are they going to bill you for every email and phone call between you and the firm?

-Keep in mind, this is common practice at larger firms where practitioners keep track of their ‘billable hours’ and will typically round up a phone — for example — to the nearest quarter hour.
+Keep in mind, this is customary practice at larger firms where practitioners keep track of their ‘billable hours’ and will typically round up a phone — for example — to the nearest quarter hour.

 Some preparers are more laid-back while others keep detailed records of correspondence.
 Time is money, right?
 Do you need access to a tax professional all year long?
 Are you able to pay in installments or expected to pay all at once?